odoo/odoo/doc/search-view.rst

        Search view's implementation module.
 Changes to the VisualSearch code should only update the library to new revisions or releases.
+.. [#] search view fields may also bundle context data to add to the
+       search context

 .. _commit 3fca87101d:
      https://github.com/documentcloud/visualsearch/commit/3fca87101d